hoani/RoBus/docs/README.md

 * boolean: "bool"
 * enumeration: [ "item1", "item2", ...]

 For enumerations, the item names are user defined - these get encoded as integers.
+An enumeration can have no more than 256 entries.

 # Packets

-A typical packet is composed of a category character, an address, encoded data, and an end character.
+A typical packet looks like:

+`S13e7:00:cf000000\n`

+Where:
+* `S` is the packet's category
+* `13e7` is a data address
+* `:` are item separation characters
+* `00:cf000000` is encoded payload data
+* `\n` is the packet's end character

 ### Category